 SunTegra solar shingles are based on the same fundamental solar technology as both standard solar PV panels and other solar roofing options: silicon solar photovoltaic cells.
 However, because of how solar shingles are designed and installed, they will usually produce less electricity than a similarly sized roof-mounted solar panel system.

-According to SunTegra’s product specifications, the Tile system has a conversion efficiency of 13.9% to 14.5%, and the Shingle system has a conversion efficiency of 14.4% to 15.9%.
-These statistics are on the low end for standard solar panels, which can offer efficiency ratings upwards of 19%.
-However, they are comparable to other solar shingles on the market: CertainTeed solar shingles have efficiency ratings of 14.7% to 15.3%.
+According to SunTegra’s product specifications, the Tile system has a conversion efficiency of 13.9% to 15.1%, and the Shingle system has a conversion efficiency of 15.9% to 17.2%.
+These statistics are on the low end for standard solar panels, which can offer efficiency ratings higher than 20%.

 Solar shingles’ lower efficiency is due to the fact that building-integrated solar panels don’t have air circulating underneath the solar cells to cool them.
 Like other electronic equipment, solar panels can overheat.
 While this style of installation does create a low-profile look, it also comes with lower electricity production.